Get The Truth You Deserve!

 - Friends and family living out of state or abroad

 - No financial reason to stay in current area; unemployed, able to take a job anywhere or financially independent

 - Recently sold a home, quit a job, closed bank accounts or liquidated assets

 - History of mental instability, domestic violence or child abuse

 - Prior criminal record

-When factors are present which may indicate a heightened risk of kidnapping, you should contact your attorney to file any petitions with the Juvenile Courts they deem appropriate and consider Contact US to physically monitor the potential abductors behavior.
+When factors are present which may indicate a heightened risk of kidnapping, you should contact your attorney to file any petitions with the Juvenile Courts they deem appropriate.
+Also, consider contacting Morse Investigative Services to physically monitor the potential abductors behavior.

-Morse Investigation Services had a case just like this a few years ago, where the Father was a French National and had Dual Citizenship.
-The Mother had piked up on signs that made her uncomfortable and we devised a course of action to monitor the Father.
-With the aid of Dulles International Airport Authorities we were able to stop the Father from boarding a plane with his children destined for France.
+Morse Investigation Services was actively involved in a related case where the Father was a French National and had Dual Citizenship.
+The Mother had picked up on signs that made her uncomfortable.
+Morse Investigations was able to assist her in devising a course of action to monitor the Father.
+With the aid of Dulles International Airport Authorities the Father was stopped from boarding a plane with his children destined for France.